ElazarK/content-docs/playbooks/Accessdata_Dump_memory_for_malicious_process.md

-Use as a sub-playbook to dump memory if given process is running on legacy AD agent
+Dumps memory if the given process is running on legacy AD agent.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.